oracle/terraform-provider-oci/website/docs/d/dns_resolver_endpoint.html.markdown

 # Data Source: oci_dns_resolver_endpoint
 This data source provides details about a specific Resolver Endpoint resource in Oracle Cloud Infrastructure DNS service.

-Get information about a specific resolver endpoint.
-Note that attempting to get a resolver endpoint in the DELETED lifecycle state will result in a 404 to be consistent with other operations of the API.
+Gets information about a specific resolver endpoint.
+Note that attempting to get a resolver endpoint in the DELETED lifecycle state will result in a `404` response to be consistent with other operations of the API.
+Requires a `PRIVATE` scope query parameter.

 ## Example Usage